bootstrapworld/curriculum/lessons/standard-deviation/langs/en-us/slides.md

 - Turn to @printable-exercise{pages/effect-of-an-outlier.adoc} to explore the extent to which the inclusion of an outlier will affect the center and spread of a quantitative data set._
 - What did this outlier do to the mean?
 Refer back to @printable-exercise{computing-stdev.adoc} to help you.
 - What did this outlier do to the standard deviation?
-- OPTIONAL: To see how changes in data values affect the mean and standard deviation, complete @opt-printable-exercise{pages/match-mean-stdev-to-dataset.adoc}.
+- Optional: To see how changes in data values affect the mean and standard deviation, complete @opt-printable-exercise{pages/match-mean-stdev-to-dataset.adoc}.

 <!--
 - What is the shape of this histogram?